SchedulingKit

 What to Look For in an AI Receptionist for Nail Salons

-For nail salons, the AI receptionist must handle three distinct booking types: individual appointments, walk-in waitlist management, and group event coordination.
+Three distinct booking types must be handled well: individual appointments, walk-in waitlist management, and group event coordination.
 Evaluate each capability separately — many AI systems handle simple one-to-one booking well but fail at the multi-station coordination that group bookings require.

 Service menu expertise is critical.
 The AI must explain the practical differences between gel, dip powder, acrylic, and natural nail services — including durability, cost, removal process, and suitability for different lifestyles.
 A caller who understands the options books a higher-value service and arrives knowing exactly what they want.